Centralia Office: Monday-Friday, 8:00 am-5:00 pm (appts. start at 9 am)

 Summertime and sports physicals go hand in hand.
 While we do open up additional spots during the summer months for these exams, we respectfully ask that you call to schedule your child’s sports physical as early in the summer as possible so that we can better accommodate your needs.

 Some of our physicians perform circumcisions.
 We do these in our office, usually between two weeks and two months of life.
-Our preferred method is the Plastibell and we believe in using local anesthetic for prevention of discomfort during the procedure.
+We offer two different methods of circumcision to choose from.
 As most insurance does not cover the cost of this elective procedure, we require payment in advance.
 Currently the cost is $280.
 Under certain circumstances, a payment plan can be arranged in advance through our Billing Department.

 What’s With The Office Dogs?